 Head Start provides children ages 3-5 with comprehensive preschool services in the areas of health, education, social services, and parent involvement.

 Eligibility is determined by using income guidelines that are established by the federal government.
-Ninety percent of the Head Start families enrolled are below the federal poverty level or receive public assistance (TANF, SSI, or Foster Care).
+Ninety percent of the Head Start families enrolled are below the federal poverty level or receive public assistance (TANF, SSI, SNAP, or Foster Care).
 Families who are within the 130% guidelines may be served after all the families who meet the 100% poverty guidelines have been served.